IT Knowledge

 It’s crucial to understand some essential concepts related to IAM, like SSO, SCIM, and SAML, before delving deeper into setting up a system that works for your company.
 Here’s an overview of the three technologies:

-Single Sign-On (SSO) is a user authentication service allowing the use of one set of login credentials to access multiple applications, eliminating the need to remember multiple passwords and reducing the risk of password theft.
+Single Sign-On (SSO) is a user authentication service that allows users to use one set of login credentials to access multiple applications, eliminating the need to remember multiple passwords and reducing the risk of password theft.

 Security Assertion Markup Language (SAML) is an XML-based standard allowing for authentication and authorization data to be exchanged between different systems.
+SAML focuses on authentication, especially for SSO scenarios, by verifying user identity and enabling secure access.
 SAML allows access to an application only if the user correctly authenticates themselves.
 This can be used to implement SSO, as well as other security features like multi-factor authentication.

 Let’s dive in a bit deeper into each of them and also how they compare to one another.